-GIM "Research in Progress" Meeting

-Presented by

-Yale School of Medicine's Department of Internal Medicine

-Section of General Medicine

-"Being a Medical Humanities Clinician Researcher in GIM"

-Lakshmi Krishnan, MD, PhD
+Yale General Internal Medicine Research in Progress Meeting "Being a Medical Humanities Clinician Researcher in GIM" Lakshmi Krishnan, MD, PhD Fellow - General Internal Medicine/Institute of the History of Medicine Fellow - Center for Humanities and Social Medicine Johns Hopkins University

-GIM Fellow

-Division of General Internal Medicine

-Johns Hopkins University

-Date: Thursday, September 19, 2019 12:00pm - 1:00pm

-Location: The Anlyan Center 2nd Floor Room: TAC N203 (300 Cedar Street)

-Course Director/Host: Patrick G. O'Connor, MD, MPH, 203-688-6532

-There is no corporate or commercial support for this activity

-This course will fulfill the licensure requirement set forth by the State of Connecticut

-ACCREDITATION

-The Yale School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-TARGET AUDIENCE

-Faculty, residents, students and staff involved in education of health care professional trainees.

-NEEDS ASSESSMENT

-There is an important need for general internists to understand the value of community level primary care assessment for policy and health planning, and the advantages of communitybased participatory research methods for studying health systems.
+Date: Thursday, September 19, 2019 12:00pm - 1:00pm Location: The Anlyan Center 2nd Floor Room: TAC N203 (300 Cedar Street) General Internal Medicine Faculty Seminar Course Director/Host: Patrick G. O'Connor, MD, MPH, 203-688-6532 There is no corporate or commercial support for this activity This course will fulfill the licensure requirement set forth by the State of Connecticut ACCREDITATION The Yale School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+TARGET AUDIENCE Faculty, residents, students and staff involved in education of health care professional trainees.
+NEEDS ASSESSMENT There is an important need for general internists to understand the value of community level primary care assessment for policy and health planning, and the advantages of communitybased participatory research methods for studying health systems.
+LEARNING OBJECTIVES At the conclusion of this activity, participants will be able to: - How can the tools of literary and historical criticism be used to examine medical issues? - 2.

-LEARNING OBJECTIVES

-At the conclusion of this activity, participants will be able to:

-- How can the tools of literary and historical criticism be used to examine medical issues? - 2.
 Can we develop an interpretive framework of medical humanities which intersects with the mission and goals of general internal medicine? - 3.
 What can a humanities and social sciences approach offer in understanding and contextualizing a specific medical practice diagnosis?

-DESIGNATION STATEMENT

-The Yale School of Medicine designates this live activity for 1 $AMA\ PRA\ Category\ 1\ Credit(s)^{TM}$.
+DESIGNATION STATEMENT The Yale School of Medicine designates this live activity for 1 AMA PRA Category 1 Credit(s)TM.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.

-FACULTY DISCLOSURES

-Lakshmi has no conflicts of interest to disclose.
+FACULTY DISCLOSURES Lakshmi has no conflicts of interest to disclose.
 Dr. Patrick G. O'Connor, Course Director, has no conflicts of interest to disclose.
 It is the policy of Yale School of Medicine, Continuing Medical Education, to ensure balance, independence, objectivity and scientific rigor in all its educational programs.
 All faculty participating as speakers in these programs are required to disclose any relevant financial relationship(s) they (or spouse or partner) have with a commercial interest that benefits the individual in any financial amount that has occurred within the past 12 months; and the opportunity to affect the content of CME about the products or services of the commercial interests.
 The Center for Continuing Medical Education will ensure that any conflicts of interest are resolved before the educational activity occurs.